Emil Agyekum: Biography

 He competed at the 2025 World Athletics Relays in China in the Mixed 4 × 400 metres relay in May 2025.
 He ran a personal best of 34.58 seconds for the 300 metres hurdles at the 2025 Bislett Games in Oslo on 12 June 2025.
 That month, he finished fourth in the 400 metres hurdles in Stockholm at the 2025 BAUHAUS-galan, part of the 2025 Diamond League.

 He was selected for the German team for the 2025 World Athletics Championships in Tokyo, Japan, running on the opening day in the mixed 4 × 400 metres relay.
 He was a finalist in the men's 400 metres hurdles, running a personal best 47.83 seconds in the semi-final before placing sixth overall.

+On 7 June 2026, he set a new personal best in finishing third at the 2026 Bauhausgalan in Stockholm in 47.72 seconds.
+On 14 July, he ran a meeting record 47.58 seconds to win the 400 m hurdles at the István Gyulai Memorial, in Budapest.
+Competing at the 2026 London Athletics Meet on 18 July, he ran 47.75 seconds for the 400 m hurdles to beat Harald Schmid's long-standing German national record from 1982.
+In August, he won the silver medal behind Karsten Warholm in the 400 metres hurdles final at the 2026 European Championships in Birmingham, running 47.87 seconds.
+At the 2026 Diamond League Final in Brussels in September, he placed fourth in the 400 metres hurdles.
+Competing at the inaugural World Ultimate Championship in Budapest on 13 September, Agyekum broke his own national record with 47.10 seconds to finish in fourth.

 Personal life

 Born in Germany, Agyekum is of mixed German and Ghanaian descent.